-On arrival this five-story hotel is outstanding from the steel gateway, modified from the signature continuous shophouse verandah Ngo-Ka-Ki (五脚基), to preserve the privacy from road activities and the the extensive wood façade, covering pipelines running out of the building to optimize ceiling height, stained in opaque black from engine oil wood treatment.
+On arrival this five-story hotel is outstanding from the steel gateway, modified from the shape of signature roofed continuous shophouse verandah Ngo-Ka-Ki, to preserve the privacy on the ground floor from road activities.
+The extensive wood lath façade, stained in opaque black from engine oil wood treatment, covers pipelines running out of the building to optimize the ceiling height.

 The dog-legged hardwood staircase leading to guestroom floors demonstrates local undemanding details with the top of newel post cut in a hexagonal shape and simple rectangle bars for railing and balusters.
-‘Fa Lai’, a unique type of window opening, is a pairing of wall gaps and a sliding batten panel considered as a part of the façade when closed.
-Both sides of the guestroom corridor hang rows of framed infographic between room number signage.
+A unique type of window opening called ‘Fa Lai’, pairs wall gaps and a sliding lath that becomes part of the façade when closed.

-Each guestroom features the use of traditional materials, local construction technicality, and daily household objects: terrazzo floor with brass strips, wooden wall with beading, vertical iron grille on closet door, bathroom door with wooden latch and doorknob, Chinese canopy bed, and hand-painted ceramic wash basin.
+Each guestroom features the use of traditional materials, local construction technicality, and daily household objects: terrazzo floor with brass strips, wooden wall with beading, vertical iron grille on closet door, bathroom door with wooden latch, Chinese canopy bed, and hand-painted ceramic wash basin.

 Hotel Gahn has advocated a rediscovery and appreciation of the local ancestral heritage – interpreted into the evocative architecture and spatial experience, the storytelling brand publicity targeting to young culture-cation enthusiasts, and the interaction with hotelier family sharing local wisdoms, native lifestyle, and insider recommendations.
 The conveyance of this Takua Pa’s Baba-Nyonya ethnic pride progressively influences the regeneration of this retired old town to be admired as a cultural tourism destination to the beach famous Phang Nga province.